Masses Resume at St. Isabel Church

 NEWS & UPDATES

-We will be returning to our normal schedule of Masses beginning May 20, 2020, so please check our website for the specific days and times.
+We returned to our normal schedule of Masses on May 20, 2020, Tha Mass schedule will be updated monthly, so please check our website for the specific days and times.

 If you do feel called to attend Mass in person, please be aware of the following policies and procedures for Saint Isabel Church that all parishioners must follow to attend Mass.
 These procedures will be reevaluated weekly.

 Capacity and sitting

 - Masses are limited to a smaller capacity across the Diocese of Venice to follow the Diocese, the State Florida, and the CDC recommendations of 6 feet social distancing, which limits our numbers in our main sanctuary per Mass.

 Before You Arrive

 - Masks for ages 6 and over, face coverings are required on our entire campus and for the duration of Mass.

 - Please bring your own hand sanitizer that can be used before receiving Holy Communion.

 - Please do not bring items that contain bleach into the sanctuary as this will damage the pews.